Offshore Helicopter Services: 1980s–2000

-2001–2021
+2001–present

 In 2001, Bond HQ moved from Aberdeen, Scotland to custom-built facilities at Gloucestershire Airport, however, its main operational base remained in Aberdeen.

 In 2004, Bond Aviation Group re-entered the offshore oil & gas support market, forming 'Bond Offshore Helicopters', and established an operating base, including Hangarage and passenger terminal facilities, on the east side of Aberdeen airport.

 Bond Air Services started the UK's first wind farm support contract using a winch-equipped EC135T2i from a new base at Lowestoft in 2010.

 In 2011, Bond Air Services were acquired by World Helicopter Group, a holding company for investment firms Grupo Inaer, Investindustrial and KKR & Co (formerly Kohlberg Kravis Roberts & Co) making their combined fleet to 360.

 On 12 February 2013, Avincis Group took delivery of two Sikorsky S-92s out of the sixteen which had been ordered by company.
 The helicopters were delivered to Bond Offshore Helicopters' Aberdeen Airport base.

 In March 2014, Bond Offshore took delivery of a new S-92.
 The aircraft arrived at Prestwick Airport inside an Antonov transporter aircraft.

 On 25 April 2016, Bond was renamed Babcock Mission Critical Services Offshore.

 In September 2021, Babcock completed the sale of its oil and gas aviation business to CHC Group.
+An unexpected demand for back taxes (estimated at £10 million) accumulated under previous ownership has led Offshore Helicopter Services (OHS) to issue a going concern warning in its latest accounts.

 Offices

-Mission Critical Services Offshore is based in Aberdeen, Scotland with additional operations located in Blackpool, Norwich and Sumburgh.
+Mission Critical Services Offshore is based in Aberdeen, Scotland with additional operations located in Sumburgh.
 The company opened a new terminal – Terminal 2 – in Aberdeen in 2014, initially serving Nexen passengers.
 In 2015, the company opened a major new hangar at Aberdeen airport to accommodate its fleet.
 The 21000 sqft hangar at the east side of the airport is used as both a maintenance and storage facility for S-92, H175, AW139 and AS365N3 helicopters.

 In May 2017, licensed engineering staff at Mission Critical Services voted for their union Prospect to be recognised for collective bargaining.